Optimizing Brand Growth Through Interrogation

 2. What is your Brand Identity?

 What image does your brand identity convey?
 Is it dated or is it timeless?
 For customers to love your business, you have to have an image that captures their affection.
 Take a deep and critical look at your brand assets.
-Your logo, web presence, business cards, brochures all the way down to your storefront layout and uniforms.
+Your logo, web presence, business cards, brochures, and fonts all the way down to your storefront layout and uniforms.
 Colors, shape, and mood are crucial.
 All of these things mean something and convey something to customers.
 Does your branding appeal to your target consumer?
 If you created these things when you first started, think about who you had in mind as your target market.
 Now analyze and see whether you were incorrect in any way.
 Reinvention is a powerful asset.
 It is like a person getting a new hairstyle or buying a new wardrobe.
 Does your brand need an elevation?